The Trial of Christine Keeler review: 1960s sex scandal still has the power to shock

 In an age where politicians appear increasingly bulletproof in the face of scandal, there was a danger that The Trial of Christine Keeler’s sexual and political shenanigans might look tame in comparison.
 But there’s something about the characters in this particular drama that, coupled with the evocative Cold War backdrop, makes the story as compelling today as it was to the people following every twist and turn in the headlines six decades ago.

-The Trial of Christine Keeler begins on Sunday 29th December at 9pm on BBC One
+The Trial of Christine Keeler is on BBC One on Sunday nights at 9pm throughout January